Gilroy and Morgan Hill finished dead last in a countywide study

 Gilroy, 50, and Morgan Hill, 40, were the only cities to receive failing grades on a 100-point scale.

-Mountain View and Saratoga – both scored 95 – were the top cities in the county.
-The county’s unincorporated areas scored a 107, according to the study.
+Mountain View and Saratoga – both scored 95 – were the tops in the county.

 The study is one of several efforts the county’s public health department employs as part of a roughly $400,000 annual contract with the California Tobacco Control Program, which is renegotiated every three years, said Amy Cornell, information officer for the county health department.